gbdev/pandocs/content/LCDC.md

 if that bit is reset.

 Note that on CGB models, setting this bit to 0 then back to 1 mid-frame may cause the second write to be ignored.
-(TODO : test this.)
+(TODO: test this.)

 ## LCDC.4 - BG & Window Tile Data Select